Bayesian non-parametric ordinal regression under a monotonicity constraint: Numerical Examples

-The posterior estimates in Figure~\ref{fig:Sim1PosteriorEstimates} show that our methodology correctly identifies the overall structure of the underlying model functions in Figure~\ref{fig:Sim31Truth}; more plots illustrating the uncertainty of the model estimates and general model fit are provided in S1.3 of the online Supplementary Material.
+The posterior estimates in Figure~\ref{fig:Sim1PosteriorEstimates} show that our methodology correctly identifies the overall structure of the underlying model functions in Figure~\ref{fig:Sim31Truth}; more plots illustrating the uncertainty of the model estimates and general model fit are provided in Section~S2.3 of the online Supplementary Material.
 From Table~\ref{tab:Sim31Results} we can see that the considered error measures MAE($k$) and MAE, and their variances, became smaller when the size of the data sets increased from 1000 to 5000.
-This, together with many additional numerical experiments we carried out, provides some empirical evidence of that the model and the estimation algorithm are working in the right way in the sense of $\hat{p}(k\mid\mathbf{x}_n)$ providing, for large data sets, consistent estimates of the true values $\mathbb{P}(k\mid\mathbf{x}_n)$.
+This, together with many additional numerical experiments we carried out, provides some empirical evidence that the model and the estimation algorithm are working correctly in the sense of $\hat{p}(k\mid\mathbf{x}_n)$ providing consistent estimates of the true values $P(k\mid\mathbf{x}_n)$ for large data sets.
 Moreover, Figure~\ref{fig:Sim1Boxplots} shows that the differences between the estimated and true probabilities are approximately symmetrically distributed around 0 in the middle categories $2, 3$ and $4$; however, particularly in category 1 there appears to be some bias towards positive values.
-A closer examination of the covariate values with the largest differences between true and estimated values reveals that many of them are located close to the boundaries of the unit square, in particular, close to the origin $\mathbf{x}=(0,0)$; see Figure~S3 in the online Supplementary Material for the data points with the largest estimation errors.
+A closer examination of the covariate values with the largest differences between true and estimated values reveals that many of them are located close to the boundaries of the unit square, in particular, close to the origin $\mathbf{x}=(0,0)$; see Supplementary Figure~S3 for the data points with the largest estimation errors.